 TRACE

-The TRACE method does not carry API semantics and is used for testing and diagnostic information according to IETF RFC 2616, for example for testing a chain of proxies.
+The TRACE method does not carry API semantics and is used for testing and diagnostic information according to IETF RFC 9110, for example for testing a chain of proxies.
 TRACE allows the client to see what is being received at the other end of the request chain and uses that data.
-A TRACE request MUST NOT be idempotent according to the IETF RFC 2616.
+A TRACE request MUST be idempotent according to the IETF RFC 9110.

 [RSG-53] The final recipient is either the origin server or the first proxy or gateway to receive a Max-Forwards value of zero in the request.
 A TRACE request MUST NOT include a body.

-[RSG-54] A TRACE request MUST NOT be idempotent.
+[RSG-54] A TRACE request MUST be idempotent.

 [RSG-55] The value of the Via HTTP header field MUST act to track the request chain.